Vincepradas/custom_shell/README.md

 - Fork the repository and submit pull requests for bug fixes or feature additions.
 - Keep functions small and add tests (or example sessions) demonstrating behavior.

-License

-No license file is included.
-Add a `LICENSE` if you want to make the project open-source with a specific license.

-Contact

 Open an issue or reach out in the repo for questions, improvements, or help running the project.